Van1a/neriumR/README.md

     - This let you sniped web Item everywhere anywhere using neriumR auto search
 - Paid Sniper
      - This also let you sniped everywhere and even have higher chance to get `1#` as always unless no competition also using this script.
 	 - This also offer you a complex configuration for flexibility.
-Im not gonna explained all but its pretty self explanation
+Im not gonna explained all but its pretty self explanatory
+  -

 ```luau